Slavery and Marronnage in Saint Domingue

 It is difficult to overstate the horrors of the slave system in colonial Saint Domingue.
 Many runaway slave advertisements describe individuals with whip lashes, broken limbs, scars, burn marks, and various injuries attributable to poor conditions and lack of medical attention.

-5 responses to “Slavery and Marronnage in Saint Domingue
+5 thoughts on “Slavery and Marronnage in Saint Domingue

 Leave a Reply